korostelevm/scampage_blog/README.md

     <img src="./images/netflix_frontend.png" width="650px"></img>
 </p>

 All the links to the Privacy Policy, Help Center and TOS still work and point to the real targets.
-The big difference is the form post points to `/auth/login`.
+The big difference is the form post on the scam page points to `/auth/login`.

 ### What happens to your credentials